-Yes No Are first-time, first-year students accepted for terms other than the fall? х C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning By (date): Other: C17 Reply policy for admitted applicants (fill in one only) X Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified d thereafter Deadline for housing deposit (MMD D): Amount of housing deposit: Refundable if student does not enroll?
-X Yes, in full Yes, in part No C18 Deferred admission Vaa No Does your institution allow students to postpone enrollment after admission?
-Yes x No If yes, maximum period of postponeme C19 Early admission of high school students Yes No 1 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х C20 Common Application: Question removed from CDS.
-(Initiated during 2 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision 1 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Yes No x If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? .
-50 х
+Yes No C15 Are first-time, first-year students ac the fall? cepted for terms other than х C16 Notification to applicants of admiss ion decision sent (fill in one only () On a rolling basis beginning By (date): Other: C17 Reply policy for admitted applicants s (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: 4 weeks if notifie ed thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
+X Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to admission? postpone enrollment after X 140 If yes, maximum period of postponeme - C19 Early admission of high school stud ents Yes No Does your institution allow high school first-time, first-year (freshman) student school graduation? х C20 Common Application: Question remo oved from CDS.
+(Initiated during 2 2006-2007 cycle) C21-C22: Early Decision and E arly Action Plans C21 Early Decision Does your institution offer an early dec that permits students to apply and be a well in advance of the regular notificati to commit to attending if accepted) for applicants for fall enrollment? notified of an admission decision on date and that asks students Yes No x First or only early o Other early decision decision plan closing date decision plan notification date in plan closing date in plan notification date For the Fall 2020 entering class: Number of early decision applications Number of applicants admitted under of Please provide significant details about early decision plan C22 Early action Yes No Do you have a nonbinding early action notified of an admission decision well in notification date but do not have to cor n advance of the regular х

-If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you students from applying to other early plans? ı limit
+If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under whic students from applying to other early plans? h you limit